-The University offers a confidential employee assistance program which is available to all employees and immediate family members at www.GuidanceResources.com.
-(Username: LFGsupport; Password: LFGsupport1).
-You may also call 1-888-628-4824.
+The University offers a confidential employee assistance program which is available to all employees and immediate family members. www.ibhworklife.com (Username: Matters; Password: wlm70101)

 Employee Referral Program

 Staff employees may refer external candidates to open positions within the University.
 If the candidate is hired and successfully completes a 90-day probationary period the employee who made the referral will be paid a \$250 referral fee.
 The \$250 referral fee is considered wages and is taxable.
 Previous Life University employees, contract or temporary agency employees, and current and former students are not eligible for referral in the program.